 Like most smoke detectors, you can purchase the Nest Protect as either a battery-powered model, or one that’s hard-wired.

-The Nest Protect uses a split-spectrum sensor that Nest says is good at detecting both slow-smouldering fires as well as fast-burning ones.
-It's a photoelectric sensor, which is generally better at sensing smouldering fires (ionization sensors are faster at quick-burning fires, but are more prone to nuisance alarms), but Nest's sensor has a second wavelength that's better for picking up flaming fires.
+The Nest Protect uses a split-spectrum sensor that Nest says is good at detecting both slow-smoldering fires as well as fast-burning ones.
+It's a photoelectric sensor, which is generally better at sensing smoldering fires (ionization sensors are faster at quick-burning fires, but are more prone to nuisance alarms), but Nest's sensor has a second wavelength that's better for picking up flaming fires.

 In addition, the Nest Protect has sensors for carbon monoxide, heat, humidity and occupancy.
 In our lab, we tested the Nest Protect (as with all smoke detectors) by spraying an aerosol smoke-detector-tester spray from 5, 10 and 15 feet away, and timing how long it took each alarm to go off.
 At the 5- and 10-foot mark, the Nest Protect sounded after 18 seconds.
 At 15 feet, the alarm activated after 28 seconds.
 Moreover, it was the only device to pass all of our tests.

 Yes, a siren is very helpful in alerting you to a fire, but doesn't provide any information other than that.
 Nest Protect is different in that it also provides spoken alerts, which not only tell you the nature of the emergency (smoke or carbon monoxide), but also the room in which it's occurring.

 The Nest Protect runs self-checks to ensure that everything is working as it should; while this includes turning on its siren once a month, it's a welcome feature.
 The app gives you advance warning, which is also nice.